Garajonay National Park: Gara and Jonay

-The peak and park are named after Guanche lore, the hapless lovers Gara and Jonay.
+There is a popular legend that the peak and park are named after Guanche lore, the hapless lovers Gara and Jonay.
 Their romance evokes those of Romeo and Juliet and Hero and Leander.
 Gara was a princess of Agulo on La Gomera.
 During the festival of Beñesmén, it was customary for unmarried girls of Agulo to gaze at their reflections in the waters of Chorros del Epina.
 If the water was clear, they would find a husband; if it was cloudy, some misfortune would befall them.
 When Gara looked at the water, she saw her reflection clearly.
 However, she gazed too long and the sun's reflection blinded her temporarily.
 A wise man named Gerián told her that this meant that she needed to avoid all fire or else it would consume her.

 Jonay was the son of the Guanche mencey or king of Adeje on Tenerife, who arrived on the island to celebrate these ceremonies.
 Jonay's participation in the ensuing games attracted the attention of Gara, and the two fell in love.
 When the engagement was announced, the volcano Teide, visible from La Gomera, began to erupt as if in disapproval.
 This was interpreted as a bad omen and the couple’s respective parents broke the engagement.
 Jonay was made to return to Tenerife, but one night, he swam across the channel that separated the two islands and rejoined his beloved.
 Their respective fathers ordered that the two be found.
 The lovers were soon trapped on a mountain, where they decided to take their own lives.

+However, it is doubtful that the story truly has origins in Guanche tradition, as its earliest attestation is in a 1924 issue of the newspaper Gaceta de Tenerife.
+The names of the lovers are back-formations from "Garajonay", which is analysable as "high crag" in Guanche.